MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 ## How to add liquidity to Uniswap?
-Go to the Uniswap web app pool page https://app.uniswap.org/swap and click **+ New position**
+Go to the Uniswap web app pool page https://app.uniswap.org/pool and click **+ New position**

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/new%20position.png" width=80% height=80%>

-Add any of two test tokens.
+Add two test tokens you want to add liquidity with.
 You can find them with name or with smart contract address.
 `MOR_Test_1 (MT1)` selected in screenshot below.

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/add%20token.png" width=60% height=60%>